birostris/PelletsPi/README.md

 * `/data?last=true` gives the last stored value in the database
 * `/data?from=#######` gives all entries in database since the ISO-formatted timestamp.
 * `/data?summary=##` gives summary data for the amount of days set.
 Summary data consists of min,max,avg outdoor temp, storage level and pellets usage per day
+* `/web/pellets.html` is the endpoint to get the website

 ### The website - pellets.html and pellets.js
 The website shows a selection of the last data in the database, with warning and error indicators.